IELTS Essay Topics with sample answer.

 Model Answer 2: [Opinion: Overall, it is a positive development.]

-However, with the change in the family structure and social norms, people these days want their children to excel in education and other creative fields rather than taking care of the family and finishing house chores.
-Joint families predominated in society, and parents had more children in the past.
-With the rise of the nuclear family and one-to-two-child family policy, parents now focus on children's education, unlike in the past.
-In my opinion, blaming children for not taking responsibility is an impartial judgement as modern children have far more pressure from schools, society and parents.
-They are not expected to earn money or do household work in a well-to-do family.
+To begin with, the social, economic and family structure in the past, in most countries, forced parents to distribute responsibilities among children.
+However, with the change in the family structure and social norms, people, these days, want their children to excel in education and other creative fields rather than taking care of the house chores.
+With the rise of the nuclear family and one-or-two-children family policy, parents now focus on children's education, unlike in the past.
+Therefore, they are not expected to earn money or do household work in a well-to-do family.
 With the increasing literacy rates, gender equality, women empowerment and a better lifestyle, the trend has more positive outcomes, without a doubt.

 To conclude, these days, we want our children to be the best scorers, the best athletes, and outshine in everything they do, unlike in the past when parents wanted assistance from their offspring to support the family.
-Thus the changes have brought numerous developments, and the move was inevitable with the paradigm shift of social structure.
+Thus the changes have brought numerous positive outcomes, and the move was inevitable with the paradigm shift of social structure.

 Sample Answer 3: [Opinion: It is a postive change.]